-In contrast, a limited liability company's ownership of real property does not make the LLC's membership interests subject to the land provision of the statute of fraud.
+In contrast, the land provision does not apply to a member's ownership interest in an LLC, no matter how much the LLC owns or deals in real property.
 Interests in a limited liability company are personal property and reflect no direct interest in the entity's assets.
-Sections §§ 501 & 102(24).
+See Sections 102(24), 501.
 Thus, the real property issues pertaining to the LLC's ownership of land do not "flow through" to the members and membership interests.
 See, e.g., Wooten v.
-Marshall, 153 F.Supp.
-759, 763-764 (S.D.
+Marshall, 153 F. Supp.
+759, 763-64 (S.D.
 N.Y.
-1957) (involving an "oral agreement for a joint venture concerning the purchase, exploitation and eventual disposition of this 160 acre tract" and stating "[t]he real property acquired and dealt with by the venturers takes on the character of personal property as between the partners in the enterprise, and hence is not covered by [the Statute of Frauds]").
+1957) (involving an "oral agreement for a joint venture concerning the purchase, exploitation and eventual disposition of this 160 acre tract" and stating "[t]he real property acquired and dealt with by the venturers takes on the character of personal property as between the partners in the enterprise, and hence is not covered by [the Statute of Frauds]"); see also Wade v.
+DeHart, 1926 WL 2944 (Ohio Com.
+Pl.
+1926), aff'd sub nom., Wade v.
+De Hart, 26